m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 ## So where are we?

-A new language is a huge undertaking, especially if it is to be standalone.
+A new language is a huge undertaking, and popularity depends on many factors, so on some level it shouldn't be surprising when no (mainstream-ish) language has some precise combination of features.
+At the same time, it seems obvious

 <br />
 <p />